What Is Polyendocrine Metabolic Ovarian Syndrome (Formerly PCOS)?

 Your doctor may recommend the following medications depending on your concerns.

 Birth control pills that contain both estrogen and progestin regulate estrogen and decrease androgen production.
 Progestin therapy alone can regulate your periods and protect against endometrial cancer.
-In addition, if you wish to avoid pregnancy, the progestin-only minipill or progestin-containing intrauterine device is a better choice.
+In addition, if you wish to avoid pregnancy, the progestin-only minipill or progestin-containing intrauterine device may be a better choice.

 Alternatively, birth control hormones can come in a patch or vaginal ring.